 You will have plenty of down time after your breast surgery.
 Take this opportunity to read those long anticipated books, watch the new seasons of your favourite series, take an online language course, or just put your feet up.
 Spoil yourself as long as possible to ensure a proper recovery.
 To that end, have plenty of books, videos, etc. available.

 The more the better.
 Cushions are not only pleasantly soft, they also support you and allow you to lie upright.
 In addition, we recommend that you practice sleeping on your back with pillows to reinforce your position.
-This is the ideal sleeping position after a breast augmentation procedure.

 Recovery is easier with comfortable clothes.
 Since you cannot lift your arms very high after the operation, you should place clothes that are easy to put on and take off (front zipper).

 Make sure all important phone numbers are stored in your smartphone so that you can quickly call the person who will be staying with you during the first 24 hours after the operation, other friends, the clinic or the surgeon, the pharmacy, baby and pet sitters, and restaurants with delivery service.